hplgit/doconce/README.do.txt

 For HTML output, for example, you can usually get away with just installing the pure DocOnce source (and perhaps the preprocessors if you use them).

-!bwarning Install from GitHub repo, not from binary packages If you rely on the Debian package on Linux systems (`sudo apt-get install python-doconce`), note that this version of DocOnce is old and out of sync with the documentation.
+!bwarning Install from GitHub repo, not from Debian Although DocOnce is in Debian, do not run `sudo apt-get install python-doconce` as this gives a very old version of DocOnce that is out of sync with the documentation.
+Instead, clone the DocOnce GitHub repo as shown above and run `setup.py` or use `conda install`.
 !ewarning